izgzhen/iris-coq/README.md

 A LaTeX version of the core logic definitions and some derived forms is available in [docs/iris.tex](docs/iris.tex).
 A compiled PDF version of this document is [available online](http://plv.mpi-sws.org/iris/appendix-3.0.pdf).

+## For Developers: How to update the std++ dependency

+* Do the change in std++, push it.
+* Wait for CI to publish a new std++ version on the opam archive.
+* In Iris, change opam to depend on the new version.
+* Run `make build-dep` (in Iris) to install the new version of std++.
+* You may have to do `make clean` as Coq will likely complain about .vo file mismatches.